Moneeda/docs/source/index.html.md

 > Make sure to replace `EXCHANGE` with your desired exchange

-This endpoint retrieves all the products of an exchange.
+Returns a Promise that resolves all products available for the defined exchange

 ### HTTP Request